fakebenjay/my-merge-web-0217/README.md

 ## Objective

 You will be building out Ruby's `#merge` method.
-You'll be monkey patching the Array class to do this.
+You'll be monkey patching the Hash class to do this.

 ## About Merge

 Ruby's `merge` method takes either one argument, a hash, and an optional a block.

 It returns a new hash containing the contents of both the hash it is called on and the hash it is passed as an argument.

 If it's not passed a block and there are duplicate keys, the values for the keys in the hash passed as an argument are prioritized.